| WHY

 the imbalance of pace to trot and preserve the original

-about splitting away from the mother registry.
-They were
+from the mother registry.
+They were dissatisfied at what

-don’t go to the show ring do not go there because they are
+of horses that don’t go to the show ring do not go there

-inferior, but rather because not many people enjoy the politics
+because they are inferior, but rather because not many people

-and pressures that come along with the competitions of the
+enjoy the politics and pressures that come along with the

 It became